SAP-samples/teched2022-DT261/exercises/ex0/README.md

       - *Subdomain*.
 Example: ***`dt261`***,
       - *Region*.
 Example: ***`Microsoft Azure US East (VA) cf-us21`***,

+        > **Note**
-        > **Note:** You need to choose a region in which SAP IRM is available.
+        > You need to choose a region in which SAP IRM is available.
 For more information on where SAP IRM is available, please visit the [official documentation](https://help.sap.com/docs/returns?locale=en-US).

       - and click ***Create***.